dyozie/pivotal-hd-docs/content/getting-started/hawq/pxf-external-tables.md

 ##Verifying Table Creation

-Execute the following command on HAWQ shell to verify all the `EXTERNAL` tables have been created
+Execute the following command on HAWQ shell to verify that all the `EXTERNAL` tables have been created

 ```bash
 demo=# \dx retail_demo.*_pxf